W&W: 2020: "Wizard of the Beats", "Do It for You", 20XX XR Livestream, "Clap Your Hands"

-2021
+2010s to 2021

 W&W released a remix of O-Zone's "Dragostea Din Tei" and a collaboration with R3hab and Timmy Trumpet called "Distant Memory".
 W&W later revealed that they created the alias in response to the listeners who kept asking them about their older trance sound.
 They explained that only a few of their festival set IDs will ever be released since most of their played songs are merely "playable versions" which are unfit for proper studio releases, and that they prioritise releasing tracks which revolve only around a specific theme.

 On 13 March 2017, they released a remix of the track "Castle on the Hill" by Ed Sheeran, their first production under the pseudonym.
 Their big room work influenced their new productions.
 On 26 March 2017, they performed at the Ultra Music Festival.

 NWYR first official release was a remix of "Saving Light" by Gareth Emery, Standerwick and Haliene.
 The NWYR style makes the first drops experimental, and the second drop harder and more melodic.

 On 12 June 2017, they released the first single of their new project, "Voltage".
 On 20 November 2017, NWYR released their successor to "Voltage" titled "Dragon", which is a big room-infused trance track.

 They released the single "Ends Of Time" as a free download on 16 March 2018, which was initially debuted during their 2017 A State of Trance radio sets.

 Their bootleg of "Northern Soul" by Above & Beyond featuring Richard Bedford was highly acclaimed by fans but it still remains unreleased.

 Their bootleg of "Played-A-Live (The Bongo Song)" by Safri Duo with Willem De Roo was highly acclaimed by fans but it also remains unreleased.

 The duo's "mash-boot" of "In The Air Tonight" by Phil Collins was also very well received but it also remains unreleased.

 The duo released an extended play on 28 August 2018, which they gave away as a free download.
 The EP comprises two tracks, "Time Spiral" which incorporates psy-trance elements, and "Wormhole".

 NWYR released their first collaborative track on 4 February 2019, titled "The Melody" with Andrew Rayel.
 The two artists described the song as a blend of their respective melodic musical styles through a joint statement.

 On 29 April 2019, NWYR released "Artificial Intelligence" as a free download.

 On 2 December 2019, NWYR released "Mind Control" as a free download.

 On 20 April 2020, NWYR released their long-awaited track, "Heart Eyes" as a free download.

 On 6 August 2020, NWYR released "Gamer" as a free download.

 On 13 November 2020, NWYR released "Drakaina" as a free download.

 On 12 February 2021, NWYR released “Shenron” as a free download.

 On 4 June 2021, NWYR released “InterGalactic”, on collaboration with FLRNTN (Graham Bell) and Darius & Finlay, the first track as NWYR on Rave Culture.

-In December 2021, van der Harst had tested positive for COVID-19, and is currently undergoing treatment.
+In December 2021, Van der Harst had tested positive for COVID-19.